 CLASSIC AMISH RAISIN BREAD

-Classic Amish Raisin Bread: This is a delicious and doable recipe that was featured in our Amish Cook’s Baking Book.
-I’m not a huge raisin fan, but the raisins really work in this recipe.
+Classic Amish Raisin Bread: This is a delicious and doable recipe that is popular in Amish kitchens.
+Regulars of this site know I’m not a huge raisin fan, but the raisins really work in this recipe.
 So even non-raisin lovers like me can find something to like in this.
 Thanks to recipe tester Paula for giving this a try for us.
+Raisins are popular in Amish kitchens.
+Raisins are an easy way to add a splash of sweetness of a recipe.
+And raisins are usually something that can be easily found in Amish bulk food stores.
+Which, by the way, for most of the Amish history in the USA grocery shopping was done and local Amish-owned bulk food type stores or small neighborhood markets.
+Only in recent years have the Amish ventured into more conventional supermarkets which have added to the changing menus in Amish homes.
+But raisins are a mainstay in small Amish markets.
 Yum!
 Now try the recipe yourself below:)

 Raisins are a favorite among Amish cooks.
 The fruits are found at most Amish bulk food stores and because they can be stored for a long, long time they are very versatile.
 Raisin bread, raisin cookies, and just sprinkling raisins on cereal are favorite ways to use these shrivly snacks.
 Raisins are often packed in Amish school children’s lunches as a quick burst and bite of sweet flavor and around the holidays, raisins are found in many baked items.
 This recipe is an old standby classic, perfect for a lazy Sunday morning or Christmas morning.
 Slather it with some butter or cinnamon while it is warm and you have a slice of Heaven.
 Yum!